-Hearthstone players are familiar with the poker concept of “outs” even though I’ve only rarely heard them use the term.
+Hearthstone players are familiar with the poker concept of “outs” even if they don’t always use that term.
 I suspect energetic Hearthstone streamer “Trump” may have played some poker, because he frequently uses the idea in his analyses.
 In poker, an “out” is a card that turns your hand from a loser into a winner.
 An example would be a card that gives you a flush.
 In Hearthstone one can think of an out as a card left in your deck that gives you a win condition in an otherwise lost position.
 For example, you may be facing lethal on your opponent’s next turn, but there are some cards in your deck that either save you defensively or give you lethal.
 The number of those outs relative to your total remaining cards tells you the odds of drawing one.
 This idea is central to poker, the primary difference being that in poker one can use this information in betting or calling decisions.

 Variance And Tilt

 Variance and its destructive cousin, tilt, are common to both games.
 A poker player can be the most skilled at the table and lose, sometimes for many sessions in a row, despite not making any errors.
 An unusually poor run of starting hands, or opponents drawing well can easily wipe out a skill advantage in the short term.
 The only fundamental difference offered by Hearthstone is the ability to mulligan cards from the starting hand.
 Doing this well is an important skill, of course, but doesn’t guarantee the new cards or subsequent draw will be favorable.
 Riding out these downswings without going on tilt and playing poorly is critical to sustained success.